dannyvankooten/www.dannyvankooten.com/content/blog/2022-12-rewriting-interpreter-rust.md

 fxhash = "0.2.1"
 ```

-And then import the HashMap under an alias, so the rest of our code can remain untouched:
+And then import the new HashMap type under an alias, so the rest of our code can remain untouched:

 ```rust
 use fxhash::FxHashMap as HashMap;